weimengpu/Traffic-Sign-Recognition/README.md

 ---

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

 You're reading it! and here is a link to my [project notebook](./Traffic_Sign_Classifier.ipynb)